New to Church?

 Are there other services?

 Yes.
-Once a month we have an all-age Family Service.
-During this service, all ages sing, pray and learn (and often laugh) together.
+Once a month, on the third Sunday, we have an all-age Family Service.
+During August, all of our services as all-age.
+During this service, people of all ages are encouraged to sing, pray and learn (and often laugh) together.
 Occasionally there will be other services that appear on the Sunday Plan.
 You can find details of the current plan if you click here.

 Will I be asked to give money?